-Take for example your credit card’s 0% instalment plan.
-It makes big-ticket purchases more affordable, but you need to know what you’re getting yourself into:
+Take, for example, your credit card’s interest-free instalment plan.
+It makes big-ticket purchases more affordable, but you need to know what you’re getting yourself into.

 When you place an instalment plan on your card, your credit limit goes down.
 That’s because the bank blocks out the full purchase price from your credit limit.
-Your credit limit goes back up with each instalment payment, and is completely restored once the full payment is made.
+Your credit limit goes back up with each instalment payment and is completely restored only when the full payment is made.

 Here's a real-world example:

 You’re buying a Macbook Pro for S$1,500, using a credit card with a S$6,000 credit limit.
 You’ve opted for a 6-month 0% interest plan, with a monthly instalment of S$250.
 You have no other instalment plans on this credit card.